boyanM/boyanM.github.io/_posts/2024-05-08-living-in-athens.md

   - Travel
   - Expression
 ---
+Life in Athens is an adventure of its own - full with a lot of experiences, delicious food and a few challenges along the way.

 All museums are free for visitors under 25 — a great perk if you love culture and history!
 {: .notice--success}